poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/Custom CNI Plugins in Kubernetes/Lab-2/README.md

 2. **Install Docker and Kubernetes components**

-   Repeat the steps used for the master node to install Docker and Kubernetes components on each worker node:
+   Repeat the steps used for the master node to install Docker and Kubernetes components on each worker nodes (`worker-1` & `worker-2`):

    ```bash
    # Install Docker